pretix/pretix-docs/docs/tutorial/getting-started.md

 Reading them carefully, agreeing with them and checking the boxes to confirm is a requirement for using pretix.

 We will now click the :btn:Continue: button and thus take our first step towards hosting our first event using pretix.
+Next, we are going to set up our [organizer account](organizer-account.md).